learn-static/hist-320/content/2-dh.md

 There are various tools that can be used to employ topic modeling, but for this class we'll be using an in-browser tool called [jsLDA](https://mimno.infosci.cornell.edu/jsLDA/){:target='_blank' rel='noopener'}.

-We will produce topics for each corpus, and you will be asked to interpret, assign labels to, and visualize some of them, the goal being to produce additional support, answers, or questions for your research on 20th century America.
+We will produce topics for each corpus, and you will be asked to interpret, assign labels to, and visualize some of them, the goal being to produce additional support, answers, or questions for your research on 20th-century America.

 **Note** that you won't actually need to use the jsLDA tool for this course unless you want to.
 Your instructors have already performed the topic modeling for the State of the Union and Party Platform corpora, so all that remains is for you to interpret and visualize their topic outputs (instructions for doing this will be provided in a later week).